-Our Chair of Trustees is responsible for liaising with the local authority Designated Officer for Allegations (DOfA) and other partner agencies in the event of an allegation of abuse being made against the Principal.
+Our Chair of Trustees is responsible for liaising with the local authority Designated Officer (LADO/DOFA) and other partner agencies in the event of an allegation of abuse being made against the Principal.

 See also 'Managing concerns and allegations against staff'.